From single-cell variability to population growth: Abstract

 \section{Abstract}

-Single-cell experiments have revealed significant cell-to-cell variability in generation times for genetically identical cells.
-Theoretical models relating the fluctuating generation times of single cells to the growth rate of the entire population are usually based on the assumption that the generation times of mother and daughter cells are uncorrelated.
-However, it was recently realized that this assumption is inconsistent with exponentially growing cell volume at the single-cell level.
-Here we propose an analytically solvable model in which the generation times of mother and daughter cells are explicitly correlated.
-Surprisingly, we find that the population growth rate only depends on the distribution of single-cell growth rates for cells growing exponentially at the single-cell level.
-We find that for weakly correlated single-cell growth rates, the variability of the single-cell growth rates is detrimental to the population.
-When the correlation coefficient of mother-daughter cells' growth rates is above a certain threshold, the variability becomes beneficial.
+Single-cell experiments have revealed cell-to-cell variability in generation times and growth rates for genetically identical cells.
+Theoretical models relating the fluctuating generation times of single cells to the population growth rate are usually based on the assumption that the generation times of mother and daughter cells are uncorrelated.
+This assumption, however, is inconsistent with the exponential growth of cell volume in time observed for many cell types.
+Here we develop a more general and biologically relevant model in which cells grow exponentially and generation times are correlated in a manner which controls cell size.
+In addition to the fluctuating generation times, we also allow the single-cell growth rates to fluctuate and account for their correlations across the lineage tree.
+Surprisingly, we find that the population growth rate only depends on the distribution of single-cell growth rates and their correlations.